ocrmypdf/OCRmyPDF/docs/docker.rst

 .. code-block:: bash

    docker run --entrypoint python3 -p 5000:5000  jbarlow83/ocrmypdf webservice.py

+We omit the ``--rm`` parameter so that the container will not be automatically deleted when it exits.

 This will configure the machine to listen on port 5000.
 On Linux machines this is port 5000 of localhost.
 On macOS or Windows machines running